Litchfield Hills Amateur Astronomy Club

 • Space Rocks!
 Meteorites (interactive – participants handle meteorites)

-• Other & miscellaneous —
+• Science & miscellaneous —

-• Supernova! (interactive)
+• Supernova!
+How stars die (interactive)

 • Life in the Universe (interactive)